Agent Runtime Threat Model¶

 Status: v0.2.3 M0 release-gate hardening

-Scope: MCP server, REST API, in-memory sessions, file-export surfaces, and proof/audit evidence
+Scope: MCP server, REST API, in-memory or opt-in persistent sessions, file-export surfaces, and proof/audit evidence

 ZapTrace is an agent-facing EDA runtime.
 Agent clients can create or mutate hardware designs, place and route boards, export manufacturing artifacts, and run verification workflows.
 This document treats MCP and REST as controlled capability surfaces rather than trusted local helper APIs.

-3. Record who/what/when/why audit evidence for mutating or release-export operations.
+- Record who/what/when/why audit evidence for capability and object decisions.

 ZapTrace uses an ordered capability ladder: